SetMatchGames/squad/CONTRIBUTING.md

 `make squad-games-web`
 `make app-spec-web`

-To stand up a full dev environment with the mock metastore set the `MOCK_METASTORE` environment variable to `true` and skip making the metastore
+If you are not doing development work on the metastore, you may want to use the mock metastore.
+In order to do so, set the `MOCK_METASTORE` environment variable to `true` and skip making the metastore.
+This makes the build process much quicker and does not depend on nix-shell.

 `MOCK_METASTORE=true make squad-games-web`
 `MOCK_METASTORE=true make app-spec-web`